meltano/meltano/docs/src/docs/singer-spec.md

 ### Targets

 The 3 message types are consumed by programs called `targets`.
 A target can be written in any programming language (note that Meltano will only run Python-based targets).
-Targets ingest the 3 messages from standard input, aka `stdin`
+Targets ingest the 3 messages from standard input, aka `stdin`.

 Targets can optionally accept a configuration file if the target system requires authentication information.
 For a simple target like a csv file, this would not be required, but for a more complicated target like a SaaS database, the config file would be required.